telerik/kendo-ui-core/docs/controls/editors/combobox/virtualization.md

 >
 > To prevent the DataSource from making multiple requests for the same data, set the correct `pageSize` value using the aforementioned formula.

-### Value Mapper
+## Value Mapping

-The `valueMapper` function is mandatory for the functionality of the virtualized widget.
+### Overview of the Function

+> **Important**
+>
+> As of the Kendo UI R3 2016 release, the implementation of the `valueMapper` function is optional.
+It is required only if the widget contains an initial value or if the `value` method is used.

+Unlike simple Data and UI virtualization, the `valueMapper` was introduced because the ComboBox needs to maintain the selected item and to display the selected data item based on the value alone.
+To display the selected text, the widget needs to retrieve the selected data item which is part of a particular data page that is unknown to you.
+The required information is gathered with the `valueMapper` callback.
+It passes the selected value and requests the corresponding `row` index or `dataItem` of that value depending on the `mapValueTo` configuration option.

 The widget calls the `valueMapper` function when it receives a value which is not fetched from the remote server yet.
 The widget then passes the selected values in the `valueMapper` function.

-In turn, the `valueMapper` implementation is expected to return the respective data item indices.
+If the `mapValueTo` is not explicitly set to `dataItem`, the `valueMapper` implementation is expected to return the respective data item index.
+From this index the widget calculates the page number and in this way pre-fetches only that particular page by sending an additional Ajax request.
 If the value does not exist, the `valueMapper` is expected to return `null`, `[]`, or `-1` and the widget deselects the currently selected items.

 ###### Example